 How do you know when your relationship is really over?
-Most of the time the warning signs are all there, but we live in denial and refuse to accept the reality.
+Nine times out of ten, the warning signs are present but we live in denial and refuse to accept the reality.
 Ending a relationship is hard, and getting over it is even harder.
-But at some point, you have to acknowledge the signs your relationship is over, and begin the process of healing.
+When you part ways with the person with whom you shared your life, things are bound to get emotionally messy.
+But at some point, you have to acknowledge the obvious and begin the process of healing.

 How Do You Know When Your Relationship is Really Over?